 To get started we first need to answer some fundamental questions:

 First.
-Let’s clarify: Do you want to only Cube & Weigh SKUs as part of an inbound process?
+Let’s clarify: In your DC, do you want to only Cube & Weigh SKUs as part of an inbound process?
 Or do you want to Cube & Weigh outgoing parcels and freight items at dispatch?
 Or, do you want to do both?
-If freight at dispatch then we both need to understand and consider sizes, weights, volumes and throughput needs per hour.
+(In the case of outbound, we both need to understand and consider packed item sizes, weights, volumes and throughput needs per hour.)

 Third.
 How many new SKUs do you anticipate will come into the system in the months and years ahead?